What Got You Here Might Not Get You There.

 While these questions allow for more open-ended thinking, they still yield similar results to the software questions.
-If your business has evolved, plans to implement changes for growth, and requires more complex solutions and capabilities, you will need modernized software to accommodate.
+If your business has evolved, plans to implement changes for growth, and requires more complex solutions and capabilities, you will need modernized software and innovation to accommodate your needs.

 Approaches to Legacy System Modernization

-Modernization encompasses a range of methods depending on you and your business goals.
+Modernization encompasses a range of methods that depend on you and your business goals.
 These methods include the following:

 - Upgrade existing technology.

-- Add new software that is equipped to handle your business goals and evolution.
+- Add new software and tools that are equipped to handle your business goals and evolution.

 - Move your business from one platform to the proper platform.

-- Implement a development platform that creates a different environment for your data, such as a Cloud infrastructure or browser.
+- Implement a development platform that creates a different environment for your data and databases, such as a Cloud infrastructure or browser.